agileactors/academy-node-workshop/README.md

 In this branch we will introduce the basic usage of Node.js.

-We will run a JavaScript file from the console and use the REPL to execute JavaScript code.
+We will run a JavaScript file from the console and use the **REPL** to execute JavaScript code.

-__REPL stands for Read-Evaluate-Print-Loop__
+__Read-Evaluate-Print-Loop__

+Node.js comes bundled with a REPL environment.
+It performs the following tasks:

+ - **Read** − Reads user's input, parses the input into JavaScript data-structure, and stores in memory.

+ - **Eval** − Takes and evaluates the data structure.

+ - **Print** − Prints the result.

+ - **Loop** − Loops the above command until the user presses ctrl-c twice.

 ## Branch Tasks